-How can creative teams maintain their spark when everyone is working miles apart?
-Remote work has changed the way teams communicate, brainstorm, and create.
+How can creative teams stay inspired when every member works miles apart?
+Remote work has reshaped how teams communicate, brainstorm, and create.

 By the end, readers will learn proven strategies, practical tools, and best practices to unlock the full potential of remote collaboration.
 Read on!